Last updated February 16, 2022.

-Although it’s a relaxant herb, it unfortunately gets confused with kola nut, a caffeine-containing plant that’s similar in name only.
+Although it’s a relaxant herb, it sometimes gets confused with kola nut, a caffeine-containing plant that’s similar in name only.

-Gotu kola is mainly used in the West for healing varicose veins and skin conditions but one of its main traditional uses — as a brain tonic — is often overlooked.
+Gotu kola is mainly used in the West for healing varicose veins and skin conditions and, unfortunately, one of its main traditional uses — as a brain tonic — is often overlooked.

-Gotu kola can improve your mood and memory, protect your brain from toxins and free radical damage, and help keep you mentally sharp for life.
+Gotu kola can improve your mood and memory, protect your brain from toxins and free radical damage, and help you stay mentally sharp.

-Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that smooths away the edges of stress, anxiety, or insomnia.
+Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that smooths away the rough edges of stress, anxiety, or insomnia.